bgoonz/docs-collection/github/organizations/managing-access-to-your-organizations-repositories/converting-an-organization-member-to-an-outside-collaborator.md

 ---
 title: Converting an organization member to an outside collaborator
-intro: 'If a current member of your organization only needs access to certain repositories, such as consultants or temporary employees, you can convert them to an *outside collaborator*.'
+intro: "If a current member of your organization only needs access to certain repositories, such as consultants or temporary employees, you can convert them to an *outside collaborator*."
 redirect_from:
   - /articles/converting-an-organization-member-to-an-outside-collaborator
   - /github/setting-up-and-managing-organizations-and-teams/converting-an-organization-member-to-an-outside-collaborator
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams